 U.S. passenger and cargo airlines, as well as airline contractors, had $32 billion in federal aid to keep paying workers under the $2 trillion CARES Act that was signed into law in March.
 Terms of that aid prohibit the airlines from laying off or cutting the pay rates of employees through Sept.
 30. Several categories of skilled workers are especially vulnerable to the termination of the act, and this is especially true of airline mechanics since many are on the cusp of retirement anyway.

-The near future may begin with discussion in Congress of a supplement to the original CARES act, and Congress is likely to begin negotiations on the next major coronavirus relief bill this month.
+The near future may begin with a discussion in Congress of a supplement to the original CARES act, and Congress is likely to begin negotiations on the next major coronavirus relief bill this month.

 The unions urged House and Senate leadership to pass “a clean extension” of the CARES Act, arguing that doing so would minimize additional applications or negotiations between the Treasury and airlines.